 Functioning as endowment - includes certain gifts not otherwise restricted and Board designations of assets to function as endowment.
+Board designated endowments are typically maintained for general operating purposes and student scholarships.

 Student loan funds - includes lending activity to students utilizing College resources designated for that purpose as well as funds intended for a general College loan program.